xtanaa001/Xiaoqi-Homepage/content/_index.md

 [comment]: # (Though diverse, these areas are all essential  to the broader goal of my research: improving the economic and computational efficiency of  network-based applications and services in the presence of  uncertainty.)

-For more details, please see my recent work below.
-For my full publication list, please click [here](/publications) or  [Google Scholar](https://scholar.google.com/citations?user=drR_WcAAAAAJ&hl=en/).
+For more details, please see my recent publications below.
+Click [here](/publications) for my full publication list.

 <ul class=circle>